 In their gatherings, they opened Scripture with one another, discussed theology together, and considered various public and denominational issues . . . all over a cup of coffee.

 Fast-forward to January 2017.
 While teaching at an international seminary, I found myself among a small group of PhD students gathered at a little cafe in Penang, Malaysia.
-We opened the Scriptures, discussed theology, and a number of cultural and denominational issues all while enjoying a cup of coffee.
+Together, we opened the Scriptures, discussed matters of theology and a number of cultural and denominational issues all while enjoying a freshly-brewed cup of coffee.

-Simply stated, that is the vision of Caffeinated Theology—to become a place where friends can gather, open the Word of God together, and consider various denominational and cultural happenings all the while encouraging one another.
+Simply stated, that is the vision of Caffeinated Theology—to become a place where friends can gather, open the Word of God together and consider various denominational and cultural happenings all the while encouraging one another.

 So grab a cup of coffee and check out one of our articles.
 Then add a comment sharing your thoughts.